 - Work with the Finance Department to manage Accounts Receivables (A/R), ensuring that outstanding giving and pledge giving are followed up on promptly and accurately.

 - Work with the Director of Corporate and Foundation Relations to ensure grant application procedures are properly captured in Salesforce.

 Required knowledge, skills, and abilities:

-A successful candidate must have a “can-do” attitude, enjoy a fast-paced environment, be highly organized without losing sight of larger objectives, and be committed to justice and equality for the LGBTQ+community.
+A successful candidate must have a “can do” attitude, enjoy a fast-paced environment, be highly organized without losing sight of larger objectives, meet deadlines, and be committed to justice and equality for the LGBTQ+ community.

 The qualified individual must pay exceedingly close attention to detail, have excellent judgment, and have the ability to work in a changing environment.
 The ability to work on multiple projects simultaneously and prioritize appropriately is a must.